Faolon12/YololTool/README.md

 ;Keybinds

-;TO CHANGE KEYBINDS  ^ is the ctrl key, # is the windows key ! is the alt key, if you use these ;you can do any combo of CTRL+alt, or whatevr you want, Below its currently ctrl+Numpad.
+;TO CHANGE KEYBINDS  ^ is the ctrl key, # is the windows key ! is the alt key, if you use these ;you can do any combo of CTRL+alt, or whatever you want, Below its currently ctrl+Numpad.
 ; Here are some examples of other binds.  ^A this will be Ctrl+A. #^1 this will be Win+CTRL+1.
 ;!^F1 this will be ALT+CTRL+F1 function key.
 ;go here for the names of other binds https://www.autohotkey.com/docs/KeyList.htm it will have